profanity-im/profanity-plugins/README.md

 Plugin support for Profanity is currently in development.

-* The `master` branch of Profanity now includes support for C plugins.
+* The `master` branch of Profanity now includes support for C and Python plugins.
-* The `plugins-python` branch includes support for both C and Python plugins.
-* The `plugins` branch is unstable and includes support for C, Python, Ruby and Lua.
+* The `plugins` contains additional support for Ruby and Lua, but is unstable.

-The plan is to merge `plugins-python` into `master` once a few issues have been resolved and then release `0.5.0` of Profanity with C and Python support.

-For a list of outstanding issues, see: https://github.com/boothj5/profanity/milestones/0.5.0
+For a list of outstanding issues before releasing 0.5.0, see: https://github.com/boothj5/profanity/milestones/0.5.0

 Building Profanity with plugin support
 --------------------------------------